emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 6.7
 License: GPLv2 or later

-The easy way to help your visitors to share your content, adding an attractive social sharing menu to your posts and/or pages.
+The simple, effective, easy, flexible way to help your visitors to share your content, adding various social tools everywhere.

 == Description ==

 ### [Increase Content Distribution, Ranking and Traffic of Websites with E-MAILiT Share Buttons, Media Solutions, Analytics, and more](http://www.e-mailit.com/)
 E-MAILiT Share Buttons can be placed **anywhere** in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
 You can also show/hide the counter or totally **remove** the button (using the third-party Share Buttons instead) even from **certain page(s) or post(s)** too, place your buttons in **both** position - top and bottom of a page/article, get **social stats without registration**, set your own ''via @Twitter Username'' and sharing links to Twitter are auto-shortened by Twitter using their own in house **link shortening** service.

-> <a href="http://www.e-mailit.com">Share Buttons</a> (demo).
+> <a href="http://www.e-mailit.com">Share Buttons</a> (demo)

-**Summary of Features**

-* Easy to Install
-* Increase Content Distribution & Engagement, Ranking & Traffic
-* Enable Media Solutions
-* Detailed Analytics
-* Easy Bookmarking, Sharing & Following
-* 60 Sharing Services (the WhatsApp service, is currently available only in iOS mobile devices)
-* Less Clutter
-* Fast & Reliable Performance
+60 Sharing Services.

-* Asynchronous Loading Support
+Asynchronous Loading Support.

-* Content Delivery Network support
+Content Delivery Network support.

-* Automatically localized in English, Greek, Afrikaans, Albanian, Arabic, Armenian, Azerbaijani, Basque, Belarusian, Bengali, Bosnian, Bulgarian, Catalan; Valencian, Central Khmer, Chinese, Croatian, Czech, Danish, Dutch; Flemish, Esperanto, Estonian, Faroese, Finnish, French, Galician, Georgian, German, Gujarati, Haitian, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Irish, Italian, Japanese, Kannada, Korean, Kurdish, Latin, Latvian, Lithuanian, Luxembourgish, Malay, Maltese, Mongolian, Northern Sami, Norwegian, Pashto, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Sinhala, Slovak, Slovenian, Spanish, Sundanese, Swahili, Swedish, Tagalog, Tamil, Tatar, Telugu, Thai, Tswana, Turkish, Ukrainian, Urdu, Vietnamese, Welsh, Yiddish
+Automatically localized.

-* Lightweight File Size
+Lightweight File Size.
-* Easily Customizable
-* Third-party Share Buttons & Floating ShareBars support

-Let sharing work for you, everywhere.
-Add sharing, following & campaigns to desktop sites and mobile devices.
-Monetize your content through E-MAILiT's innovation.
 <a href="http://www.e-mailit.com/widget/login">Want to customize?</a>

 Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.